3 (16 oz boxes) pound cake mix, plus necessary listed ingredients

 3 cups confectioners’ sugar

-2 tablespoons heavy whipping cream, or as needed
+2 Tbsp heavy whipping cream, or as needed

-Prepare the first box of pound cake according to directions, but replace up to 1/3 cup of the liquids with amaretto (or add in 2 tablespoons of amaretto if no liquid ingredients are called for), and add in 2-3 tablespoons of matcha, depending on how strong you’d like the matcha flavor to be.
+Prepare the first box of pound cake according to directions, but replace up to ⅓ cup of the liquids with amaretto (or add in 2 Tbsp of amaretto if no liquid ingredients are called for), and add in 2-3 Tbsp of Matcha, depending on how strong you’d like the Matcha flavor to be.